pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 quite a lot slower.
 To use pkgcraft's implementation, see the following
 examples:

-Incrementally generate metadata:
+Incrementally generate metadata for the configured `gentoo` repo:

-- configured: `pk repo metadata gentoo`
+- `pk repo metadata gentoo`
-- external: `pk repo metadata path/to/repo`

-Target multiple repos:
+Target multiple repos including an external repo:

-- configured: `pk repo metadata repo1 repo2`
-- external: `pk repo metadata path/to/repo1 path/to/repo2`
+- `pk repo metadata repo1 path/to/repo2`

 Force a full regen:

-- configured: `pk repo metadata -f repo`
-- external: `pk repo metadata -f path/to/repo`
+- `pk repo metadata -f path/to/repo`

-Note that the repo argument must be specified and either be the name of a configured ebuild repo on the system or an external repo pointed to via a path.
+Note that at least one repo must be specified and either be the name of a configured ebuild repo on the system or an external repo pointed to via a path.
 Specifying the level of parallelism is supported using the `-j/--jobs` option which defaults to the system's number of logical CPU cores when unset.